kedacore/keda-docs/content/docs/2.0/scalers/external-push.md

     tlsCertFile: /path/to/tls/cert.pem # optional
 ```

-> For implementing an external scaler, refer to [External Scalers Concept](../concepts/external-scalers.md)

 **Parameter list:**

-- `scalerAddress`: "hostname:port" of the external push scaler implementing `ExternalScaler.StreamIsActive` in externalscaler.proto.
+- `scalerAddress`: Address of the external push scaler implementing `ExternalScaler.StreamIsActive` in externalscaler.proto.
+Format must be `host:port`.
-- `tlsCertFile`: optional path for a certificate to use for the GRPC connection
+- `tlsCertFile`: Location of a certificate to use for the GRPC connection to authenticate with. (optional)

 The entire metadata object is passed to the external scaler in `ScaledObjectRef.scalerMetadata`

+> For implementing an external scaler, refer to [External Scalers Concept](../concepts/external-scalers.md)

 ### Authentication Parameters